How to Add a Word or Phrase to your Glossary

 Machine Translation Feature

-When translations are activated on your site, an icon will appear in the top menu bar with a language abbreviation it in, knows as the language menu.
+When translations are activated on your site, a language icon appears in the site header.
+This is the icon for the language menu.

-Click on this to expose the drop-down menu and view the languages offered on your site:
+Click on the language icon to expose the drop-down menu and view the languages offered on your site:

 Select a language and watch your site interface instantly refresh in the new language!